 Finally, someone needs to expose, observe or touch their intimate parts - either the "child" or the actor.
 Your Colorado criminal lawyer can often make progress with this element.

-We can sometimes make an entrapment defense for our clients.
+We can sometimes use an entrapment defense for our clients.
 This is useful when police make the first contact between our clients and their character.
 One of the important characteristics of entrapment is that the government played a major role in persuading or leading our clients into the conduct they are involved in.

-This offense is a sex offense in Colorado, and if convicted, you will need to register as a sex offender (Colorado Sex Offender Management Board) and complete the onerous requirements of sex offender treatment.
-Don't gamble with your children, job, marriage and reputation.
-If you think you might be charged in Colorado with Internet Sexual Exploitation of a Child, don't speak with the police or "child" at all.
+This offense is a sex offense in Colorado and if convicted, you will need to register as a sex offender (Colorado Sex Offender Management Board) and complete the onerous requirements of sex offender treatment.
+Don’t gamble with your children, job, marriage and reputation.
+If you think you might be charged in Colorado with Internet sexual exploitation of a child, don’t speak with the police or “child” at all.
 Call a Colorado criminal lawyer who knows sex crimes at 303-731-0719.